Wiredcraft/test-fullstack/README.md

 ```
 POST api/talks
 ```
-Create a new talk, receives the created talk and returns it.
+Creates a new talk, receives the created talk and returns it.
 Success would be status code 201 with a JSON object.
 Error may be status code 400 due to invalid or incomplete post body.

-Require a JSON object including the following fields:
+Requires a JSON object including the following fields:
 - author: string
 - title: string
 - description: string